 Have a minimum grade point average of 2.75 on a 4.0 scale (or its equivalent).

 If selected as a recipient, the student will receive a $2,500 award.
-Up to 46 awards will be granted each year.
+Up to 46 awards will be granted this year.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.

 Preference will be given to African-American students who live in a Congressional Black Caucus (CBC) district.